abrasive/shairport/README.md

 ShairPort 2.0
 =============

-ShairPort 2.0 adds Audio Synchronisation capability to ShairPort.

-Specifically, by controlling the latency of the system precisely, ShairPort 2.0 allows you go synchronise with other audio devices.

-It is a pretty substantial rewrite of ShairPort 1.0 by James Laird.
+Shairport 2.0 is a pretty substantial rewrite of Shairport 1.0 by James Laird.
 It is still very experimental, and only works with Linux and ALSA.

 Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.